-We live in an era where lifestyle brands are lack of strong and distinct personality.
+We live in an era where lifestyle brands are lack of distinct personality.
 Companies are obsessed with target audience and are eating insights instead of building their proper vision and tribe.

 The brand culture that has been developed is not an accident.
 It has been built up and iterated over time.
 It’s one thing for a hotel in a tourist area to cart in international DJs by the ton and throw up galleries, but it’s another to cultivate new scenes and serve as a catalyst for things that already exist.